waleedgeo/flood-mapping-workshop/README.md

 To open the notebooks in Google Colab, click the `Open in Colab` buttons above.
 You can also [download the notebooks and run them locally on your machine](/flood-mapping-workshop.ipynb).

+### Update (01 July 2025):

+The workshop was conducted on 30th June 2025.
+The recordings will be made available soon.
+Meanwhile you can access the workshop presentation [here](/flood-mapping-workshop-presentation.pdf).

 Topics Covered:
 - Why use the Python API for Google Earth Engine?
 - Python Fundamentals (Syntax, Data Types, Lists, Dictionaries, Functions)